 If you’re looking to find the most haunted cemeteries in America, then Central City Masonic is definitely towards the top of that list!
 It’s regarded by many as one of the most haunted places in Colorado.

 Located 35 miles west of Denver with an elevation of 8,496 feet, Central City was discovered by John Gregory.
-Within two weeks hundreds of people arrived which began the Gold Rush.
-Within two months the population grew to more than 10,000 people, all of whom were seeking a better future.
+Within two weeks, hundreds of people arrived, which began the Gold Rush.
+Within two months, the population grew to more than 10,000 people, all of whom were seeking a better future.

 Central City was born when William Byers of the Rocky Mountain News and his companions pitched a tent on an open square in the center of what was once was the mining district.
-Central City came to be known as “The Richest Square Mile on Earth”.
-There is a stone monument located on the eastern side of the city commemorating this important event.
+Central City came to be known as “The Richest Square Mile on Earth.”
+There is a stone monument located on the eastern side of the city, commemorating this important event.

 The cemetery began in the 1860s shortly after the gold rush brought a lot of people to the area.
 The damage seen on the cemetery today is due to decay and not due to vandalism.
-The hilltop cemetery is north of the city.